-Acute Waitlisted Skilled Nursing Facility (SNF), or Intermediate Care Facility (ICF) level of care SNF/ICF services provided in an acute care hospital in an acute care hospital bed.
+Acute Waitlisted SNF/ICF Skilled Nursing Facility (SNF), or Intermediate Care Facility (ICF) level of care services provided in an acute care hospital in an acute care hospital bed.

 Adult Day Care Center Supportive care for four or more disabled adults.
 Including: (ADC) Observation/supervision by center staff Coordination and use of behavioral, medical, and social care plans, and implementation of instructions listed in Health Action Plan.
 Also includes therapeutic, social, educational, and recreational activities.
 Performed by qualified and/or trained individuals only, including family members and professionals, such as an RN or LPN, from an authorized agency.
 Does not include medication administration, tube feedings, and other activities which require healthcare-related training.
 Adult Day Health Center (ADH) Organized day program with nursing oversight.
 Provided to adults with physical and/or mental conditions.
 The purpose is to help members to stay in the community as much as possible.
 Provided under supervision of RN.
 Members who require skilled nursing services, will have services provided by an RN or under the direct supervision of an RN.
-Services include: Emergency care
+Services include: • Emergency care

 Service Description

 Dietetic services

 Occupational therapy

 Physical therapy

 Physician services

 Pharmaceutical services

 Psychiatric or psychological services

 Recreational and social activities

 Social services

 Speech-language pathology

-• Transportation services.
+Transportation services.

-A ' .
-1 T ' T '1'.

-Assisted Living Facility (ALF) Services include:
+Assisted Living Facility Services include:

-Personal care Supportive care (homographer above DCS and most proportion)
+(ALF) Personal care

-Supportive care (homemaker, chore, PCS, and meal preparation)Nursing
+Supportive care (homemaker, chore, PCS, and meal preparation)

+Nursing

 Help with medication

-Tresp with medication

 Payment for room and board is not allowed.
-Members receiving ALF services shall

-be receiving ongoing CCMA services.
+Members receiving ALF services shall be receiving ongoing CCMA services.

 Attendant Care Hands-on care, both supportive and health-related in nature, provided to children.

-The service includes the Member supervision specific to the needs of a medically

-stable, physically disabled child.
+The service includes the Member supervision specific to the needs of a medically stable, physically disabled child.

 Includes:

 Skilled or nursing care

 Housekeeping activities

 Supportive services for the absence, loss, diminution, or impairment of a

 physical or cognitive function.

 May be self-directed as personal assistant delegated services.

-Community Care Management Agency For members living in Community Care Foster Family Homes and other community settings, services by a CCMA include:
+Community Care For members living in Community Care Foster Family Homes and other community

+Management Agency settings, services by a CCMA include:

 (CCMA) Nurse delegation to the caregiver

 Identifying needed services, supplies, and equipment

 Face-to-face monitoring

-Use of the health action plan
+Use of the health action plan Assisting the congiven with underined effects and (or changes in condition of

-Assisting the caregiver with undesired effects and/or changes in condition of
+Assisting the caregiver with undesired effects and/or changes in condition of members

-members

-Community Care Services provided in a State-certified private home by a principal care provider who

-Foster Family Home lives in the home.
+Community Care Foster Family Home Services provided in a State-certified private home by a principal care provider who lives in the home.
 CCFFH may accept up to three adults each.

 (CCFFH) Services include:

-Personal and supportive care

-- 1 Croomar and supportive care